michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 sudo netplan apply
 ```

-## Configure Ethernet interface for field maintenance
+## Configure Ethernet interface for data logger connection and field maintenance

-This example assumes we're configuring the Ethernet port that is right next to the power supply cable on the fitlet (with name eno1) and we'll give it private address 172.16.100.1/24.
-To connect your laptop to it via Ethernet, manually configure your laptop's Ethernet interface with address 172.16.100.2/24 (i.e. subnet mask 255.255.255.0)
+This example assumes we're configuring the Ethernet port that is right next to the power supply cable on the fitlet (with name eno1) and we'll give it private address 10.10.1.2/24.
+To connect your laptop to it via Ethernet, manually configure your laptop's Ethernet interface with address 10.10.1.3/24 (i.e. subnet mask 255.255.255.0).
+The data logger IP address is 10.10.1.1/24.

 ```
 sudo vi /etc/netplan/99_config.yaml